-New efforts include characterization of materials ingested into the endohedral volume of the nanotubes, whether that desired and beneficial or spontaneous and detrimental.
-These ingested materials can be controlled to significantly affect the properties of the nanotubes, whether optical or physical.
+Other recent efforts include characterization and controlled preparation of chemicals ingested into the interior, "endohedral," volume of SWCNTs.
+By controlling what is inside the nanotube, we can affect the optical and physical properties of the nanotubes in useful ways.
 This work builds upon our separation science strengths and builds upon our long standing interest in differences between empty and water-filled nanotubes.

 1) Protein and Surfactant Corona Measurement on Dispersed Carbon Nanotubes

 The shell of protein or surfactant molecules that surround a dispersed nanotube, whether in biological fluids such as serum, or non-biological dispersion dominates many of the interactions of the nanotube with its environment.
 Measuring the structure and nature of the dispersing molecules will allow for predictions of properties such as the zeta potential, and will provide important information for addressing the effects and potential accumulation sites of dispersed nanotubes in the human body and in the environment.
-Recent work at NIST and elsewhere are just now beginning to produce nanotube samples with known length, purity and chirality; these purified materials will be the starting point for measuring the structure and nature of the surrounding shell of adsorbed molecules.2) Purified Nanotubes for Intrinsic Property Measurement
+Using nanotube samples with known length, purity and chirality we can measure the structure and nature of the surrounding shell of adsorbed molecules and their effects on useful properties.